SMB security enhancements

 Considerations for deploying SMB Encryption

-By default, when SMB Encryption is enabled for a file share or server, only SMB 3.0 clients are allowed to access the specified file shares.
+By default, when SMB Encryption is enabled for a file share or server, only SMB 3.0, 3.02, and 3.1.1 clients are allowed to access the specified file shares.
 This enforces the administrator's intent of safeguarding the data for all clients that access the shares.
-However, in some circumstances, an administrator may want to allow unencrypted access for clients that do not support SMB 3.0 (for example, during a transition period when mixed client operating system versions are being used).
-To allow unencrypted access for clients that do not support SMB 3.0, type the following script in Windows PowerShell:
+However, in some circumstances, an administrator may want to allow unencrypted access for clients that do not support SMB 3.x (for example, during a transition period when mixed client operating system versions are being used).
+To allow unencrypted access for clients that do not support SMB 3.x, type the following script in Windows PowerShell:

 Set-SmbServerConfiguration –RejectUnencryptedAccess $false

-The secure dialect negotiation capability described in the next section prevents a man-in-the-middle attack from downgrading a connection from SMB 3.0 to SMB 2.0 (which would use unencrypted access).
+The pre-authentication integrity capability described in the next section prevents an interception attack from downgrading a connection from SMB 3.1.1 to SMB 2.x (which would use unencrypted access).
 However, it does not prevent a downgrade to SMB 1.0, which would also result in unencrypted access.
-To guarantee that SMB 3.0 clients always use SMB Encryption to access encrypted shares, you must disable the SMB 1.0 server.
-(For instructions, see the section Disabling SMB 1.0.)
-If the –RejectUnencryptedAccess setting is left at its default setting of $true, only encryption-capable SMB 3.0 clients are allowed to access the file shares (SMB 1.0 clients will also be rejected).
+To guarantee that SMB 3.1.1 clients always use SMB Encryption to access encrypted shares, you must disable the SMB 1.0 server.
+For instructions, connect to the server with Windows Admin Center and open the Files & File Sharing extension then click the File shares tab to be prompted to uninstall or see How to detect, enable and disable SMBv1, SMBv2, and SMBv3 in Windows.
+If the –RejectUnencryptedAccess setting is left at its default setting of $true, only encryption-capable SMB 3.x clients are allowed to access the file shares (SMB 1.0 clients will also be rejected).

-- SMB Encryption uses the Advanced Encryption Standard (AES)-CCM algorithm to encrypt and decrypt the data.
-AES-CCM also provides data integrity validation (signing) for encrypted file shares, regardless of the SMB signing settings.
+- SMB Encryption uses the Advanced Encryption Standard (AES)-GCM and CCM algorithm to encrypt and decrypt the data.
+AES-CMAC and AES-GMAC also provide data integrity validation (signing) for encrypted file shares, regardless of the SMB signing settings.
 If you want to enable SMB signing without encryption, you can continue to do this.
-For more information, see The Basics of SMB Signing.
+For more information, see Configure SMB Signing with Confidence.

 - You may encounter issues when you attempt to access the file share or server if your organization uses wide area network (WAN) acceleration appliances.